 Even though the world refused the internet to be controlled by the UN or any other single entity, some key concerns like personal privacy, intellectual property protection, hate speech, online child safety and regulation of objectionable content have motivated global interactions in an effort to clean up the internet.

 Nevertheless, there are no data protection or universal privacy laws that apply to the web.
 In an attempt to curb the growing privacy concerns, several democracies like the US unite to come up with laws that govern every facet of the internet.
 This is what some people term “multistakeholder.”

-Multistakeholderism, like democracy has been found to be lacking in many ways.
-For instance, it doesn’t clearly define the issues of internet governance or stipulate the paramount values shaping the internet policy.
+Multistakeholderism, like democracy, has been found to be lacking in many ways.
+For instance, it doesn’t clearly define the issues of internet governance or stipulates the paramount values shaping the internet policy.
 However, there are a few national and international frameworks that have wrapped their tentacles together to come up with a set of key privacy principles.
 One of these organizations is OECD- Organization for Economic Co-operation and Development created in 2013.
-Their privacy guidelines are majorly used as a reference point when developing internet privacy policies.
+Their privacy guidelines are majorly used as a reference point when developing Internet privacy policies.

 OECD’s principles advocate the following:

 - Data quality- the data collected should be complete, accurate and used for the purpose it was intended for without manipulation.

 - Collection limitation- collecting personal data should have limits.
 The process should also be done through a fair or lawful means of course with the consent of the owner.

 - Purpose specification- how personal data will be used should be specified beforehand and limited to that purpose only.

 - Use limitation- there should be a limit to how personal data can be employed; such information needs not to be disclosed, distributed or used for other purposes without the consent of the owner.

 - Security safeguards- personal data should be protected by the best security standards possible

 - Openness- a general policy of openness regarding online privacy can help everyone feel secure